 Business credit cards are tied to personal credit in several ways:

 Approval hinges on your personal credit: As mentioned, when you apply for a business credit card, your personal credit score is a significant factor.
-Most card issuers conduct a hard inquiry on your credit report, which can temporarily lower your score and take several months to drop off.
-“Most small business credit card issuers check the owner’s personal credit scores and good to excellent credit is required,” Detweiler noted.
+Most card issuers conduct a hard inquiry on your credit report, which can temporarily lower your score.
+“Most small business credit card issuers check the owner’s personal credit scores, and good to excellent credit is required,” Detweiler noted.

-Business balances may affect your personal credit: If you’re approved, some issuers report business credit card balances to personal credit bureaus.
-This means that carrying a high balance on your business card could impact your personal credit utilization ratio and affect your ability to qualify for business financing or personal loans.
+Business balances may affect your personal credit: If you’re approved, some issuers report business credit card activity to personal credit bureaus.
+This means carrying a high balance could affect your personal credit utilization ratio and potentially influence future credit decisions.

-Personal guarantees may be required: Some business credit card issuers require a personal guarantee from anyone who owns 20 percent or more of the business — and, in some cases, from each cardholder.
-If your business misses payments or defaults, your personal credit score will be negatively affected.
+Personal guarantees may be required: Many issuers require a personal guarantee from primary owners.
+If your business misses payments or defaults, your personal credit may be affected.

 If you’re having trouble getting approved for a traditional business credit card, consider alternatives designed for startups and small businesses.
-Swapnil Shinde, CEO of Zeni, advises looking for business credit cards that don’t rely on an applicant’s personal credit score.
+Swapnil Shinde, CEO of Zeni, advises looking at business credit cards that don’t rely as heavily on an applicant’s personal credit history.

 “Instead of personal credit, they evaluate the business’s financial health, such as cash flow, revenue and available capital in linked business accounts,” Shinde explained.
 “Often, they don’t require a personal guarantee, making them attractive to founders looking to separate personal and business finances entirely.”